-The achievement of Ánimo Ellen Ochoa will be measured in both growth and absolute measures and will be compared to the achievement of LAUSD Resident schools that are similar in demographics and other characteristics (e.g., proximity to school, incoming student performance).
-Additionally, Ánimo Ellen Ochoa will analyze the school's academic performance by using publicly available data to compare the academic achievement of its students to the academic achievement of comparison District schools, and ensure that Ánimo Ellen Ochoa is also serving similar demographic characteristics as LAUSD neighborhood schools.
-The school will monitor the California Department of Education's California School Dashboard as information becomes available regarding measurable outcomes for all indicators. Ánimo Ellen Ochoa will also evaluate itself based on the criteria used in law and by the Charter Schools Division.
+The achievement of Ánimo Mae Jemison will be measured in both growth and absolute measures and will be compared to the achievement of LAUSD Resident schools that are similar in demographics and other characteristics (e.g., proximity to school, incoming student performance).
+Additionally, Ánimo Mae Jemison will analyze the school's academic performance by using publicly available data to compare the academic achievement of its students to the academic achievement of comparison District schools, and ensure that Ánimo Mae Jemison is also serving similar demographic characteristics as LAUSD neighborhood schools. Ánimo Mae Jemison will also evaluate itself based on the criteria used by its authorizer's Charter Schools Division.